artecs-group/FAR_MIG_scheduler/README.md

    ```
    INFO: MIG has been deactivated
    ```
+## Known Issues

+- **Bugs in NVIDIA A100 and H100**: In these models, the [MIG API of the NVML library](https://docs.nvidia.com/deploy/nvml-api/group__nvmlMultiInstanceGPU.html) currently has some bugs in the handling of some instances, and the scheduler may not work correctly.
+Most of the problems occur with the size 3 instances supported exclusively by these GPUs which, as explained in the paper, are of little importance for the scheduler.
+However, there are some other errors that may appear occasionally.
+With a future version of the library that fixes these problems the scheduler should work perfectly for these GPUs.
+- **Error in the destruction of instance “device in use by another user”**: Sometimes an instance that has been released is briefly locked for a short period of time with the message “device in use by another user”.
+The code solves this by trying to remove it in a loop until it succeeds, usually after a few tenths of a second.
+This influences very slightly the actual execution of the schedule, which would be slightly improved if the library would fix this bug in the future.

 ## Publications
 The paper presenting this scheduler is currently under review.
 For the moment you can access the [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4958466).
 ## Acknowledgements